dankelley/nvim/README.md

 ### Set up for editing (and running) R files

 The action for this is in the `lua/plugins/rlang.lua` file.
+I am using the underline character for assignment, because I like that scheme.
+If you prefer to use the default, comment out the `opts` setting in that file.

 ### Make lower status line show file type